 Takeaway #7: Mentally strong people are able to come to terms with their past.

 It’s no easy feat confronting a difficult past or unspeakable family history.
 Creating a new present and moving forward is not an easy or immediate process, and it calls for a mentally strong mindset.
 Accepting and forgiving your past, examining counterproductive attitudes, and giving yourself the green light to enjoy life again, are all strategies practiced by mentally strong individuals.
 By looking forward, past experiences can be used positively to improve your present life and the lives of those around you.

 Takeaway #8: Mentally strong people are able to learn from their mistakes.

 Repeating unhealthy habits is easy and a great deal of self-discipline is needed to stop this pattern of behavior.
 Mentally strong people consistently examine and learn from their mistakes, which enables them to change their behavior and avoid repeating similar mistakes in the future.
 You can apply this to your life by asking critical questions honestly and positively, such as, ‘’what did I do wrong?’’, ‘’what do I change next time?’’ and ‘’what can I do better?’’
 To ensure you apply this information to your life, focus on how fantastic you will feel on completing your goal.
 Carry around and regularly peek at a list of reasons not to repeat your missteps and finally make it harder to repeat mistakes by restricting your options.

-13 Things Mentally Strong People Don’t Do Chapters
+What are the chapters in 13 Things Mentally Strong People Don't Do?

 Chapter 1 - They Don't Waste Time Feeling Sorry for Themselves